ethereum-optimism/optimism/README.md

 For other addresses, it sends the message to L2.
 The **L2liquidityPool** smart contract on L2 sends **oWETH** to the sender.

+#### ownerAddLiquidity

+Used by the owner to provide liquidity into an ETH or ERC20 pool.
+Unlike a normal deposit, it doesn't send a message to L2.

 #### balanceOf

 It returns the balance of ERC20 or ETH of this contract.
 The default address of ETH is **address(0)**.